haxorof/ansible-role-docker-ce/README.md

 For this role to support multiple Ansible versions it is not possible to avoid all Ansible deprecation warnings.
 Read Ansible documentation if you want to disable [deprecation warnings](http://docs.ansible.com/ansible/latest/reference_appendices/config.html#deprecation-warnings).

+This role tries to support the lowest supported Ansible version to the most recent listed [here](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html)

 If you are using Ansible version `2.3` you cannot go higher than version `1.5.0` of this role.

 ## Requirements